FAQs – Water Damage

 Q. How do I know when my property is completely dry?

 A. Our specialized equipment can accurately determine whether your items have been thoroughly dry.

 Q. How much will it cost to run the drying equipment?

 A. Based on today’s electrical rates, costs average about a dollar per day to operate the drying equipment.

 Q. How much does it cost to repair water damage?

 A. Every water damage restoration project is individually priced to meet each customer’s specific needs.
-Above & Beyond Restoration only charges you for the work we perform, not a standard flat rate.
+Above & Beyond Restoration and/or Above & Beyond Construction only charges you for the work we perform, not a standard flat rate.

 Q. Is water / flood damage covered by my insurance?

 A. Most insurance policies cover the cost of water damage mitigation.
 Carefully review your policy and contact your insurance agent to determine your coverage levels.

 A. The use of non-commercial equipment will not properly extract water from the affected areas and materials.
 It is important to properly dry water-damaged areas within 24-48 hours in order to prevent mold growth.